Azure/azure-search-vector-samples/demo-python/readme.md

   - OpenAI API version
 - Python (these instructions were tested with version 3.11.x)

-You can use [Visual Studio Code with the Python extension](https://code.visualstudio.com/docs/python/python-tutorial) for this demo.
+You can use [Visual Studio Code with the Python extension](https://code.visualstudio.com/docs/python/python-tutorial) for these demos.

 ## Setup